joATesns/weblog/content/camping/_index.md

 type: "page"
 ---

-## How I've got into this ...
+# How I've got into this ...
 Camping
-I like doing this.
+I simply like doing this.
+What could be wrong with hanging around, relax mode on, having a bear and some almost-well-done comfort food ?
 There might a number of indirect reasons for this, but these are merely weak pointers at best.

 * it's a 100% "Come as you are"-thing
 * my mother used to camp a lot.
 If I remember correctly, all her childhood holiday's were camping trips.